 Experimenting with different art materials allows artists to discover and create works that can express meaning.
 In the elementary art classroom, it is important to give students the time they need to play with and discover the unique properties of different mediums.
 How could they create with it until they have an understanding of what it is and what it does?
-You have to decide whether your objective is product or process.
+You have to decide whether your objective is a product or process.

-Like teaching, the process of art making can be messy.
+Like teaching, the process of art-making can be messy.

 As a teacher, I’m always concerned with the:

 - state standards

 - elements of art